Custom metrics#

 instead ofself.use_continuity = correction

-. - Use globals settings as default values for standard parameters, such as
+. - Use global settings as default values for standard parameters, such as

 alternative